-- While this policy template has been created to reflect best practices and the third-party risk management lifecycle, Venminder makes no warrants or representations regarding the content provided.
+- While this policy template has been created to reflect current regulations and best practices, Venminder makes no warrants or representations regarding the content provided.
 Your organization is solely responsible for its third-party or vendor risk management policy's structure, content, and regulatory compliance. - It's your responsibility to adjust, review, and confirm the content to ensure that it accurately reflects your organization's governance structure, requirements, rules, terminology, processes, etc.